Marlborough Mound: Restoration

 The restoration effort has been intended to address the risk of collapse and maintain the structural integrity of the mound.
 Structural conservation has been done as a response to the growing dangers of destabilisation by tree roots.
 Peter Carey, who managed part of the restoration works, highlighted the overgrowing of trees on the mound as a danger: if one fell, it could risk destroying the entire mound.
-In 2016, the restoration targetted the removal of the tree canopy, stabilising the earth with grasses, laying fresh soil and the injection of a gel on top of the mound in order to hold the structure together.
+In 2016, the restoration targeted the removal of the tree canopy, stabilising the earth with grasses, laying fresh soil, and the injection of a gel on top of the mound in order to hold the structure together.
 Removal of trees and planting of hedges was completed in 2020.

 Marlborough Mound Trust

 The Marlborough Mound Trust was founded in 2000 and is the main financial backer of the restoration of the mound.
 The trust strives to conserve it and promote education about it; it declared expenditure of £87,600 for the 2018 financial year.
 It also supports academic investigations into the mound and funded the coring project that took place in October 2010.